 10. Dell Latitude E5480

 A solid performer backed by Dell's quality aftersales

 CPU: 2.8GHz Intel Core i5-7440H | Graphics: Intel HD Graphics 630 | RAM: 8GB | Screen: 14-inch, 1920 x 1080 | Storage: 256GB SSD

-Dell managed to deliver a magnificent piece of kit which it says is the most secure, most reliable and most manageable business-class laptop.
-That Latitude 5480 does come at a hefty price though and compared to the competition, this notebook may feel underwhelming.
-However, Dell's forte lies in its services and aftersales.
-That particular model comes with a 7th generation Intel CPU, one that is an actual four-core CPU.
-While it has a far higher TDP than most of its peers (45W vs 15W), it is likely to be more powerful than even a top of the range Core i7-7600U.
+With the Latitude 5480, Dell managed deliver a fantastic piece of kit, which is more reliable, more secure and more manageable than most other business class laptops.
+And, while it does come at a hefty price compared to its competition, this notebook may feel underwhelming.
+However, Dell’s expertise lies in its services and aftersales.
+That particular model comes with a 7th-generation Intel processor, one that is an actual quad-core chip.
+While it sucks more power than similar laptops, it is definitely one of the best laptops for programming – thanks to the sheer horsepower.